How to Protect Your Home and Car in a Georgia Bankruptcy Case

 One alternative to Chapter 7 is Chapter 13 bankruptcy, which can be filed to avoid the loss of property such as a house or car when you are behind on the payments but want to keep the property.
 In a Chapter 13, you can roll up your arrears into a consolidated monthly payment with all of your other debt.
 Chapter 13 is also an option where you have equity in property; to keep such property in Chapter 13 bankruptcy, you are required to repay your unsecured creditors an amount equal to the amount of unprotected equity you have in your property.

-If you have questions about whether you can keep your home and car in bankruptcy, call a qualified Atlanta, Georgia attorney or the Law Offices of Charles Clapp at 404.585.0040 for a free consultation.
+If you have questions about whether you can protect your home and car in bankruptcy, call a qualified Atlanta, Georgia attorney or the Law Offices of Charles Clapp at 404.585.0040 for a free consultation.

 Charles is absolutely a brilliant attorney!
 He is a critical thinker and determined problem solver.
 He is very accessible, even via text.
 If he is in court, his ability to multi-task, you can feel safe and secure in knowing he is handling any issues or concerns.
 I entrust him with my future, he is a uniquely talented attorney who always challenges himself to achieve the absolute best outcome for his clients.